parmsam/one-source-indy/README.md

 Also included is a web scraping program that was used to pull Chip Indy Handbook for Help Data (http://www.handbookofhelp.org/)
 ### Goal:
-To improve connection to care and health of homeless community members through information.
+To improve connection to care and health of homeless community members through better access to resource information.